tvaditya/JavaCode/README.md

 This is some of my JavaCode
-You will find fthe basics of OOP using java here
+You will find the basics of OOP using java here